amejiarosario/amejiarosario.github.io/source/_posts/2016-10-19-Overview-of-JavaScript-ES6-features-a-k-a-ECMAScript-6-and-ES2015.md

 As we saw, both styles (ES5/6) produces the same results behind the scenes and are used in the same way.

 > Best practices:
 - Always use `class` syntax and avoid manipulating the `prototype` directly.
-That makes the code more concise and easier to understand.
+Why? because it makes the code more concise and easier to understand.
 - Avoid having an empty constructor.
 Classes have a default constructor if one is not specified.

 ## Inheritance